MichaelSchmidle/lmix/README.md

 ### Personas
 Create assistants with:
 - Self-perception (how they view themselves)
-- Optional public perception (how others view them)
+- Public perception (how others view them)
 - Hidden capabilities and knowledge
-- Ability to evolve through interactions
+- Ability to evolve through productions

 ### Scenarios
 Bring it all together with natural language descriptions of:
 - Current situation
-- Relationships and tensions
+- Relations and tensions
 - Hidden agendas
 - Stakes and motivations